capn-damo/wacom-intuos-pro/README.md

-###Scripts to configure and manage Wacom Intuos Pro graphics tablet
+###Scripts to configure and manage Wacom Intuos Pro M graphics tablet

 This is a set of scripts to set up and customize Wacom Intuos Pro tablets under Linux/X11/udev.
 Original ideas taken from *https://github.com/portnov/wacom-intuos-pro-scripts*